myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T01:38:34.399Z
+>
+> Today is the day to resolve the conflict with the main branch, give me power

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-26T23:41:58.842Z
 >
 > deck.blue brings a #TweetDeck experience to Bluesky users